-City Hall is currently open Monday to Friday from 8 am to 5 pm and closed on all Statutory Holidays.
-Please ensure the person sent for pickup has a staff name as a reference for contact, an address for the property involved and / or project number.
+City Hall is currently open Monday to Friday from 8 a.m. to 5 p.m. and closed on all Statutory Holidays.
+Please note, the city requires the property owner to authorize another individual to pick up items on their behalf.
+Please ensure the person sent for pick up brings a:

 The Building Permits Division is responsible for ensuring that buildings are healthy and safe for people.
 The Division is also available to provide education and assistance prior to building or making changes to your property.

 The Building Bylaw regulates the construction, alteration, repair, demolition or moving of buildings and pools and the installation, alteration or repair of plumbing, sprinkler and heating and gas systems in the City of Coquitlam.

 Sunday and Holiday hours are permitted for not for profit construction only (such as a homeowner building a deck).